Loading...

 • Just in Time compilers for compilation of IL code

-• Debuggers, object browsers, profilers for integration support
+• Debuggers, object browsers, and profilers for integration support

 Wrapping It Up

-Since a module’s metadata comprises of all that you need for interaction with another module and information regarding modules, types, and assemblies, it is of great help for .NET application development services.
-The binary information that metadata offers includes plenty of important characteristics that help .NET components – the compilers, runtime, tools, work at their best.
+Since a module’s metadata comprises all that you need for interaction with another module and information regarding modules, types, and assemblies, it is of great help for .NET application development services.
+The binary information metadata offers plenty of important characteristics that help .NET components – the compilers, runtime, and tools- work at their best.

 Author